WaiTsun-Yeung/python-style-guide/README.md

 Writing organised code might not come across as an easy task for everyone.
-However, in practice, a programmer that can write clean and readable code is more valued than one who is gifted with mathematical ingenuity, as a piece of unreadable code is a piece of unusuable code.
+However, in practice, a programmer that can write clean and readable code is more valued than one who is gifted with mathematical ingenuity, as a piece of unreadable code is a piece of unusable code.
 This matters for both the collaborator working on the same codebase, and the exact author who originated that piece of code 6 months later.

 As a result, this calls for new languages and coding standards that strive to bring the act of coding closer and closer